 This course covers the MEMS field at the graduate level.
-Tensor physics will be reviewed and used to describe physical properties of importance to sensors and actuators, including stress, strain, piezoresistivity, and elasticity.
-Students will examine the methods that are used to predict the deflections of common mechanical structures used in MEMS.
+Tensor physics is reviewed and used to describe physical properties of sensors and actuators, including stress, strain, piezoresistivity, and elasticity.
+Students will examine the methods that are used to predict deflection of common mechanical structures used in MEMS.
 The course also covers both bulk and surface micromachining, including techniques for measuring properties of thin films.

 EEN 651 Digital Signal Processing (3 Credits)

 An introduction to the analysis and design of discrete time systems.
 Time domain analysis, solution of difference equations, z-transform analysis, discrete Fourier transforms, sampling of continuous signals, digital filter design and state variable representations for discrete time systems